clearpath-docs/boxer-sphinx-tutorials/doc/BoxerDriving.rst

 Remote Control
 -----------------

-Moose's uses a standard Futaba remote control radio transmitter.
+Boxer's uses a standard Futaba remote control radio transmitter.
 To operate the remote, first power it on by sliding the power switch to the ON position, as indicated in the image below:

 .. warning